- 1.1 History

-To qualify for Nursing Home or DD level of care, a person must have a long-term care condition likely to last more than one year.
+To qualify for nursing home or DD level of care, a person must have a long-term care condition likely to last more than 90 days.

 The NH and DD levels of care interact with the two levels of Family Care eligibility.
 The two levels of Family Care eligibility are "Family Care Nursing Home LOC" and "Family Care Non-Nursing Home LOC."

-Family Care Nursing Home LOC includes all three Nursing Home levels of care and all four DD levels of care.
-If a person receives a NH or IDD level of care, he/she is eligible at the Family Care Nursing Home LOC.
+- Family Care Nursing Home LOC: Family Care nursing home LOC includes all three nursing home levels of care and all four DD levels of care.
+If a person receives a NH or IDD level of care, they are eligible at the Family Care nursing home LOC.

 Screeners should confirm all health-related services with a nurse or other health care professional familiar with the person.
-When unsure about whether someone meets the level of care, screeners should consult with their agency's Screen Liaison, who can contact the Department, if necessary.
+When unsure about whether someone meets the level of care, screeners should consult with their agency’s screen liaison, who can contact the Department of Health Services (DHS), if necessary.

 - Serves as a foundation for the comprehensive assessment performed by the long-term care program selected by a person.

-- Provides data for quality assurance and improvement studies for the Department and long-term care programs utilizing the LTC FS, including identifying cases for targeted reviews.
+- Provides data for quality assurance and improvement studies for DHS and long-term care programs utilizing the LTCFS, including identifying cases for targeted reviews.

 - Provides actuarial information for rate setting and monthly allocations within some long-term care programs.

-The LTC FS determines Medicaid waiver program functional eligibility.
-Therefore, screeners must meet specific qualifications that ensure knowledge of long-term care needs and conditions for specific target groups in order to ensure reliable screening and consistent LTC FS administration.
+The LTCFS determines Medicaid waiver program functional eligibility.
+Therefore, screeners must meet specific qualifications that ensure knowledge of long-term care needs in order to ensure reliable screening and consistent LTCFS administration.

-All persons administering the LTC FS must meet the following four requirements:
+All people administering the LTCFS must meet the following four requirements:

 - Meet the minimum criteria for education and experience, which are:

-- Prior approval from the Department based on a combination of post-secondary education and experience or on a written plan prepared by the agency for formal and on-the-job training to develop the required expertise; or
+- Prior approval from DHS based on a combination of post-secondary education and experience or on a written plan prepared by the agency for formal and on-the-job training to develop the required expertise; or

-- In home and community-based waiver agencies, those screening people with intellectual/developmental disabilities must be qualified as QIDPs**.
+- In home and community-based waiver agencies, those screening people with intellectual/developmental disabilities must be qualified as QIDPs.¹

-- Meet all training requirements as specified by the Department
+- Meet all training requirements as specified by DHS:

 - Completion of the web-based clinical certification course.
-This course is currently the primary way to meet the Department's training requirements.
+This course is currently the primary way to meet the DHS training requirements.

 - Have at least one year of experience working in a professional capacity with long-term care consumers.